 Hormonal changes during and around menstrual periods for women

-There is no cure for IBS, but in mild and moderate cases, symptoms can be adequately prevented and managed with a combination of lifestyle changes and natural remedies.
+There is no cure for IBS, but in mild and moderate cases, symptoms can be adequately managed with a combination of lifestyle changes and natural remedies.
 In severe cases, medication may be used as well.

 IBS is a qualifying condition for medical cannabis in many states, and it might make you feel better if you suffer from irritable bowel syndrome.
 Heally can help you connect with a doctor in your state to get your medical marijuana card as an IBS natural treatment.

 The endocannabinoid system is involved in the regulation of many GI functions.
 Cannabinoids like THC and CBD interact with CB1 receptors in the part of the nervous system that directly controls the GI system, as well as CB1 receptors in the brain.
-As a result, medical cannabis can be used to reduce many symptoms related to IBS, including slowing down muscle contractions, reducing the secretion of liquid into the intestines that’s associated with diarrhea, and controlling muscle spasms.
+As a result, medical cannabis may be used to reduce many symptoms related to IBS, including slowing down muscle contractions, reducing the secretion of liquid into the intestines that’s associated with diarrhea, and controlling muscle spasms.
 It also seems to work well to reduce inflammation in the bowel, increase appetite, and decrease nausea.
 Some patients also anecdotally claim that medical cannabis helps improve bowel movement regularity and reduce abdominal pain and cramping.

 Strains higher in THC tend to bind better to CB1 receptors in the gut and brain, while CBD helps synergize the effects of the THC.
 Further Indica strains tend to be more effective in treating IBS symptoms due to their muscle-relaxing effects.
 Purple Kush, OG Kush, Blue Fruit, G13, Auntie Em, Black Domino, Aurora, Super Skunk, Sour Tsunami, and Super Silver Haze are all good strains to try.